-For almost 60 years the United States-Japan Alliance has been the cornerstone of peace, stability, and freedom in the Indo-Pacific region.
+For over 60 years the United States-Japan Alliance has served as the cornerstone of peace, stability, and freedom in the Indo-Pacific region.
 The U.S. commitment to Japan’s defense under the U.S.-Japan Security Treaty of 1960 is unwavering.
 We continue to work with Japan to address shared regional and global objectives by enhancing our security cooperation within the U.S.-Japan Alliance, affirming a rules-based approach to maritime governance, and deepening American, Japanese, and South Korean trilateral cooperation in the face of North Korea’s dangerous and unlawful nuclear and ballistic missile programs.

-The depth of the U.S. commitment to the U.S.-Japan Alliance is evidenced by the approximately 54,000 U.S. military personnel stationed in Japan, and the thousands of Department of Defense civilians and family members who live and work alongside them.
-The United States has also deployed its’ most capable and advanced military assets to Japan, including the U.S.S.
+The depth of the U.S. commitment to the U.S.-Japan Alliance is evidenced by the approximately 55,000 U.S. military personnel stationed in Japan, and the thousands of Department of Defense civilians and family members who live and work alongside them.
+The United States has also deployed its most capable and advanced military assets to Japan, including the U.S.S.
 Ronald Reagan carrier strike group and the F-35 Joint Strike Fighter.

-For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, @StateDeptPM.
+For further information, please contact the Bureau of Political-Military Affairs, Office of Congressional and Public Affairs at PM-CPA@state.gov, and follow the Bureau of Political-Military Affairs on Twitter, .